vpenso/scripts/notes/shell.markdown

-    c 1>&-         close stdout of command c c 2> f         stderr of c to file f c > f 2>&1     stdout/stderr fo command c to file f C &> f         same as above
+    c 1>&-         close stdout of command c c 2> f         stderr of c to file f c > f 2>&1     stdout/stderr fo command c to file f c &> f         same as above
     c1 <(c2)       stdout of command c2 to stdin of command c1
     c1 >(c2)       stdout of command c1 to stdin of command c2
     c < f1 > f2    content of file f1 to stdin of command c, stdout to file f2